Updated March 2019

 Your Body on the Mend

 Your body has seen better days.
 I talked about the bleeding, right?
 The gigantic maxi-pad-in-the-mesh-underwear situation is a poorly engineered solution at best.
-Believe me when I tell you to buy a package of Depend for Women (size S/M, unless you are a big girl).
+Believe me when I tell you to buy a package of Depend for Women.
 They are so much more comfortable and absorbent — and you don’t have to worry about ruining your underwear.

 Keep a separate trash bag in your bathroom for the hazmat trash.
 The flood o’ blood tapers off in about two weeks (give or take), and hopefully you won’t bleed again for many months (yay!)…until your period returns (boo).